tomtom28/njit-is-601-project-3/README.md

 ### Add a New Player
-API Endpoint of `localhost:5000/api/v1/player` with a `POST` request containing the JSON body playload below.
+API Endpoint of `localhost:5000/api/v1/player` with a `POST` request containing the JSON body payload below.
 ![api_post_new_player](screenshots/postman-post-new-player.png)

 Note that we can query for all players again and see that the new player was added below.